MicrosoftDocs/Advertising-docs/BingAds/scripts/examples/fetch-resources.md

     var jsonObject = JSON.parse(response.getContentText());
 ```

 This example sends a POST request with a JSON payload.
-Because the payload is a JSON object, the `contentType` parameter is set to *application/json*.
+Because the payload is a JSON object, the example sets the `contentType` parameter to *application/json*.

 ```javascript
     var myData = {